Bifold doors for extensions: Considerations, Types and FAQ's

 If your bedroom is on the ground floor, you will likely want the bifold to lead into the garden.
 It is worth considering whether you would like a traffic door.
 A traffic door can open separately from the bifold, meaning you can access the garden through a single door without having to open the whole set.
 We recommend choosing a three-door bifold if you require a traffic door.

 If your bedroom is on the top floor, your bifold doors will be leading out to a balcony.
 Depending on the size of balcony, your bifold door can either open outwards or inwards.
 If you decide your doors should open inwards, you will need to take the space required into consideration.
-The Vufold Status or Supreme ranges are available as open-out or open-in.
+The Vufold aluminium bifold doors or Supreme external bifold doors ranges are available as open-out or open-in.

 Why consider ventilation for your bedroom extension?